Lafarie/Whatsapp-BOT/README.md

 - **Environment Configuration**: Secure configuration management
 - **Zero Vulnerabilities**: No security vulnerabilities (verified with pnpm audit)
 - **Fast Package Management**: Uses pnpm for faster installs and better disk usage

+## 🤖 AI Features

+- **Personal Conversation Style**: The bot responds as if you're chatting directly with Farhad, not an AI
+- **Context Awareness**: Remembers conversation history for natural, flowing conversations
+- **Smart Filtering**: Only responds to appropriate messages (not commands or bot interactions)
+- **Group Intelligence**: In groups, responds when mentioned or when specific keywords are used
+- **Conversation Management**: Use `!clearai` to reset conversation history
+- **Fallback Handling**: Graceful error handling with friendly fallback messages

 ## 🔒 Security Improvements